lanl-ansi/Alpine.jl/README.md

 ## Installation

-POD is a currently a private repository under the LANL-ANSI group, which can be installed through the Julia package manager:
+POD is a currently a unregistered package, with it's repository under the LANL-ANSI group, which can be installed through the Julia package manager:

 `Pkg.clone("https://github.com/lanl-ansi/POD.git")`